ChiaraPalladino/Digital-Agathemerus/inventory/readme.md

 Definitions of the inventory:

 - Texts are in Greek or Latin.
-Translations are not included.
+Translations are not included: the majority of these texts, however, has translations available in Perseus.

 - "Real" geographical space is privileged.
 Texts pertaining to imaginary, paradoxographic or mythological geographies, such as Homer, Apollonius Rhodius and the Paradoxographi Graeci, are not included.